 Wildrose Charcoal Kilns

-There are ten of these beehive-shaped structures and are among the best preserved in the west.
-You can walk inside them and still smell the smoke.
-They are located in upper Wildrose Canyon in the Panamint Springs area and is a beautiful drive.
-If you're lucky you might spot some wild burro's.
+There are ten of these beehive-shaped structures that you can visit which are apparently among the best preserved in the west.
+When you walk inside them you can still smell the smoke.
+They are located in the Upper Wildrose Canyon in the Panamint Springs area and are a little difficult to get to but well worth the effort as it is a beautiful drive in a more remote part of the park.
+If you're lucky, you might even spot some burro's!

 Mesquite Flat Sand Dunes

 Stopping at the Mesquite Sand Dunes is a must and fortunately these dunes are located right beside the main road through the park so no matter if you are heading west to east or vice versa, you will be driving right past this Death Valley highlight.

 These sand dunes rise nearly 100 feet high and are especially photogenic at sunrise or sunset when the light accentuates the ripples and patterns in the sand.
 We recommend taking a walk on the dunes, however there is no marked trail because the sand is continuously shifting.
 You can walk as little or as far as you like but we suggest heading straight for the highest dune.

 Devils Golf Course

 Another weird and wonderful creation by mother nature in Death Valley is the Devils Golf Course.
 The Devils Golfcourse is an immense area of rock salt eroded by wind and rain into painful jagged spires.
 The area got it's name because it was said that the rocks were so incredibly serrated that only the devil could play golf on such rough links.